lwille/node-gphoto2/README.md

 * query a list of available configuration options
 * query the values of specific configuration options

 The test suite can be run using `npm test`.
-There's also a small test application in `test/test-server.coffee` which runs on `http://localhost:1337` and allows to change camera settings and to take pictures.
+There's also a small test application (`npx coffee examples/server.coffee`) which runs on `http://localhost:1337` and allows to change camera settings and to take pictures.

 ## Prerequisites